 Supportive housing means intensive case management for tenants to help deal with their challenges, and thus be able to maintain housing and maintain progress toward a better life.
 Case management is voluntary and robust – voluntary, in that case management isn’t mandatory for housing; robust, in that providers offer and encourage case management frequently to tenants, who stand a far better chance to stay housed and healthy if they accept.

 Evidence shows that voluntary participation in case management is far more effective than requiring case management for housing.
 As of Oct.
 17, there were: four persons in bridge housing (no lease); 13 persons in leases; and 19 persons receiving intensive case management.

 Case management can provide everything from help with learning how to care for a home to the ongoing struggle with addictions, finding and keeping a job, living with trauma, and the social dislocation felt when out of the homeless cycle.
 Case managers help tenants take full advantage of the stability having a home brings.

-RurAL CAP, already responsible for 120 units of permanent supportive housing in Anchorage, is the main provider and partner in Home for Good, an initiative led by United Way of Anchorage to help the hardest to house people in Anchorage break the cycle of chronic homelessness, prison and crisis care.
+RurAL CAP, already responsible for 120 units of supportive housing in Anchorage, is the main provider and partner in Home for Good, an initiative led by United Way of Anchorage to help the hardest to house people in Anchorage break the cycle of chronic homelessness, prison and crisis care.